 Giorgi Badridze is the Senior Fellow at the Georgian Foundation for Strategic and International Studies since 2013.
 Mr. Badzridze has over 20 years of work experience in diplomacy.
 At various times, he was the Second Secretary at the Department of Culture (1992-1993); the Head of the Affiliate Relations Department (1993-1994); the Head of the Western European Department (1996-1997); the Deputy of European & America Affairs Department (1997-1998); the Extraordinary and Plenipotentiary Deputy Ambassador of the Republic of Turkey (1999-2002); The Deputy of the United Stated of America Department (2002-2003); The Head of the latter Department (2004-2006); He was the Deputy Extraordinary and Plenipotentiary of Georgia in the United Kingdom (2007-2009) and the Ambassador Extraordinary and Plenipotentiary in Ireland (2009-2013).
 Mr. Badridze is the visiting lecturer at Tbilisi State University and the Caucasus University since 2014.
 He is the author of dozens of publications.
 Mr. Badridze has graduated from Tbilisi State University, the faculty of History (1992).
 He has a Master’s Degree of International Relations from Central European University (Prague, Budapest 1995-96).
 Mr. Badridze holds the rank of Ambassador Extraordinary and Plenipotentiary.

 Shota Utiashvili is the Senior Fellow at the Georgian Foundation for Strategic and International studies since January 2016.
 Mr. Utiashvili has more over 15 years of work experience in international relations, security, EU integration and analytical fields.
 In 2012-2015 he was the Fellow at the Tbilisi Centre for Policy Analysis, Free University.
 In 2012 (September-November) Mr. Utiashvili was the First Deputy Minister at the Ministry of Penitentiary.
 In 2012 (July-September) he was the Director of Department of International and Public Affairs as well as the advisor of the Prime Minister at the State Chancellery of Georgia.
-In 2004-2012 Mr. Utiashvili worked at the Ministry of Foreign Affairs and held the position of Director of Department of Information and Analysis.
+In 2004-2012 Mr. Utiashvili worked at the Ministry of Internal Affairs of Georgia and held the position of Director of Department of Information and Analysis.
 Before that, in 2003-2004 he worked as a journalist at the daily newspaper “24 HOURS.
 In 2002 he was the Fellow at the Georgian Foundation for Strategic and International Studies, conducting research on Government Institutions in Armenia, Azerbaijan and Georgia.
 In 2001-2002 he was the Fellow at the Ministry of Foreign Affairs.